 Because of these shortcomings, we do not advocate the use of the SALTICAM auto-guider during normal imaging.
 SALTICAM has low read-noise so the sky limit is reached quickly in most broadband filters.
-Even for U, u' and H- α it is reached in under a minute.
-Our current open-loop tracking (Sec 2.4) performance allows unguided exposures of up to 2 minutes which is sufficient for all but the bluest Strömgren filters.
-Work to improve our open-loop tracking is on-going, and design work for a new guider is underway.
+Even for U, u' and H- $\alpha$ it is reached in under a minute.
+Our current open-loop tracking (i.e. unguided) (Sec 2.4) performance allows unguided exposures of up to 2 minutes, which is sufficient for all but the bluest Strömgren filters.
+Work to improve our open-loop tracking is on-going.
+Alternative methods for SALTICAM guidance are also currently under discussion.